Sonbong-guyok

-The Sonbong Revolutionary Site there is dedicated to a visit by Kim Jong-suk in November 1945 "upholding the policy of building a new country advanced by President Kim Il Sung" after the liberation of Korea.
+The Sonbong Revolutionary Site is dedicated to a visit by Kim Jong-suk in November 1945 "upholding the policy of building a new country advanced by President Kim Il Sung" after the liberation of Korea.
 It includes the Sonbong Revolutionary Museum, a monument to the historic site, and the house where she stayed.

 Administrative divisions

-Sonbong County is divided into 1 town ("Ŭp"), 2 worker's districts ("Rodongjagu") and 10 villages ("Ri"):
+Sŏnbong-guyŏk is divided into 10 tong (neighbourhoods) and 6 ri (villages):